Taritsyn/WebMarkupMin/nuget/WebMarkupMin.AspNetCore1/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Fixed a error #20 “Adding WebMarkupMin with a ServiceStack .Net Core enabled project fails”;
-   2. Added the ability to specify a level of GZip or Deflate compression.
+   Fixed a error due to which instead of the status code pages displayed an empty content.

    =============
    DOCUMENTATION